Pat Riley: Outside basketball

-Outside basketball, Riley has developed into a pop culture figure.
-This is born out of Riley's signature look, a slicked-back hairstyle, which is often described as gangster- or mafioso-like, and his immaculate tan.
-Riley's nickname is "The Godfather" because of his appearance.
+Outside basketball, Riley has developed into a pop culture figure, born out of Riley's signature look; a slicked-back hairstyle, often described as gangster or mafioso-like, and his immaculate tan.
+Riley's nickname is "The Godfather" due to his similar appearance to Vito Corleone, a character in the 1972 film The Godfather.

 In 1988, Riley published a book entitled Showtime: Inside the Lakers' Breakthrough Season, a New York Times best-seller which recapped the Lakers' successful run to the 1987 NBA Championship.
 One of the phrases Riley coined in the book was the "Disease of More", stating that "success is often the first step toward disaster" and that defending champions often fail the following season because every player who returns wants more playing time, more shots per game, and more money.
 The phrase stemmed from the Lakers' disappointing 1980–81 campaign coming off a championship the previous season.

 In 1993, while coaching the New York Knicks, Riley published a second New York Times bestseller entitled The Winner Within: A Life Plan for Team Players.
 Aimed at business leadership as well as basketball enthusiasts, it distilled a lesson in teamwork and leadership from each of Riley's seasons as a coach to that date.
-Byron Laursen, saluted by Riley as "...a true Showtime Warrior", co-authored both of Riley's books.
+Byron Laursen co-authored both of Riley's books.

 Riley is known for his friendship with Giorgio Armani, preferring to wear Armani suits during basketball games and modeling once at an Armani show.

 Riley has been married to the former Christine Rodstrom since June 26, 1970.
 In 1985, the Rileys adopted a son, James Patrick.
 In 1989, they adopted a daughter, Elisabeth.
 Riley is a practicing Roman Catholic.

-On February 27, 2007, the Miami Heat were honored for their 2005–2006 NBA Championship at the White House.
+On February 27, 2007, the Miami Heat were honored for their 2005–06 NBA Championship at the White House.
 During the ceremony, Riley presented George W. Bush with a jersey before announcing, "I voted for the man.
 If you don't vote, you don't count."
 After the ceremony, Riley was questioned by reporters about the political nature of his comments.
 He responded by saying, "I'm pro-American, pro-democracy, I'm pro-government.
 I follow my boss.
 He's my boss."